Therme Forum at Design Miami’s 2018 Design Talks

 CEO and Founder of AZULIK and President of the Foundation Enchanting Transformation

 Integrating hospitality, gastronomy, wellness, architecture, sustainability, design, art, fashion, and luxury, Roth’s innovative projects reconnect individuals and tribes, both ancient and contemporary, with their essence and with nature.
-He is currently developing a trans-disciplinary site in the jungle of Tulum in the Yucatan peninsula encompassing an array of creative spaces, namely an arts and crafts school for the local Mayan population which will serve as a template for a network of schools across the Americas.
+He is currently developing a trans-disciplinary site in the jungle of Tulum in the Yucatan peninsula encompassing an array of creative spaces, including an arts and crafts school for the local Mayan population which will serve as a template for a network of schools across the Americas.

 Hans Ulrich Obrist